top of page

 About Lucy

-Lucy is a registered member of both the BACP and the CDI, and serves on the BACP Expert Reference Group, contributing to the development of a competency framework for counselling adults affected by adoption.
+I am a registered member of the BACP and serve on the BACP Expert Reference Group, contributing to the development of a competency framework for counselling adults affected by adoption.

-My experience includes private practice with a diverse range of clients, as well as volunteering with organisations such as Young Minds, Princes Trust, and The Mulberry Centre, supporting cancer patients, carers, families, and the bereaved.
+My experience includes private practice with a diverse range of clients, alongside voluntary work with organisations such as Young Minds, The Prince’s Trust, and The Mulberry Centre, supporting cancer patients, carers, families, and people who are bereaved.

 You are the expert on your own life.
-My role is to walk alongside you, offering support and guidance as you navigate your unique path.
-If you are ready to take the next step, get in touch - I'd be delighted to work with you.
-Let’s work together to create positive change and help you build a life that feels authentic, fulfilling, and aligned with your values.
+My role is to walk alongside you, offering empathy, insight, and support as you navigate your unique path.
+If you’re ready to take the next step, get in touch.
+I’d be delighted to work with you.
+Together we can create positive change and help you build a life that feels authentic, fulfilling and aligned with your values.

 Contact Lucy Bello: